 In certain situations, you may be aspect to take a Supplemental Driving Performance Evaluation (SDPE).
 The SDPE helps DMV evaluate the driving skills of people who have a medical condition or other physical or mental conditions that may affect their ability to drive safely.

 You can prepare for the SDPE by reviewing the California Preparing for Your Supplemental Driving Performance Evaluation Guide.

-In some situations were an SDPE is required, such as when you live in an area where the driving environment is less demanding than the area around your local DMV field office, you may have the option to take an Area Driving Performance Evaluation (ADPE).
+In some situations where an SDPE is required, such as when you live in an area where the driving environment is less demanding than the area around your local DMV field office, you may have the option to take an Area Driving Performance Evaluation (ADPE).

 In an ADPE, a DMV examiner goes to your home and administers the drive test in your area.
 This way, you can drive within your neighborhood, including locations where you typically drive.
 You will be driving to familiar locations while using routes that your have become comfortable with, yet will be restricted

 If you pass the ADPE, you will receive a driver license that restricts you to driving only in the geographical area you were tested in while using the specific roads and routes traveled during the ADPE.
 A restriction may also be added for no freeway driving and/or for driving only during daylight (sunrise to sunset).